TeamTravelJournal/AndroidTravelJournalApp/README.md

 ## Highlights

 * Exploring travel content is fun with Travel Journal's Monocle View.
 This is the Augmented Reality feature of our app makes it easy to see nearby posts.
 It basically uses your camera, GPS and compass on your phone to show you real world with nearby posts pinned on the screen.
+* Visually appealing browsing of multiple photos on a post with 3D like cubicle representation
 * Nearby posts can also be explored by map view.
 * Posts can be searched by location and explored in map or list view.
 * Another user's travel route along with all the posts they published during their trip can be seen through their profile on a map view.
 User can animate this map to see which route was taken and what was the exact order of travel stops.